 1925 Tallulah Bankhead and Edna Best are Fallen Angels at London's Globe Theatre.
 Noël Coward's comedy describes two wives who get drunk while trying to get even with their husbands for their indifference.
-Angels will fly for 158 performances.
+Angels fly for 158 performances.

 1927 The Field God works in mysterious ways.
 Paul Green's drama deals with a hardworking farmer who denies the god of his neighbors and suffers misfortune until he conforms.
-Fritz Leiber stars for this 45 performance run.
+Fritz Leiber stars for the 45 performance run.

 1941 The Beautiful People move into Broadway's Lyceum Theatre.
 William Saroyan's comedy deals with a woman who not only likes the packs of mice that live in her house but thinks they spell her name out with flowers.
 The play squeaks by for 15 weeks.

 1955 The evolution of the human race is just the tip of the argument in Inherit the Wind.
 Ed Begley and Paul Muni star in the Jerome Lawrence and Robert E. Lee drama based on the Scopes "monkey" trial.
-There will be 806 performances at the National Theatre in New York.
+There are 806 performances at the National Theatre in New York.

 1977 Tomorrow is today, as Charles Strouse and Martin Charnin's musical Annie opens on Broadway at the Alvin Theatre.
-The show starring Andrea McArdle as the young orphan whose "hard-knock life" turns from rags to riches when she meets tycoon Oliver Warbucks, played by Reid Shelton.
+Andrea McArdle stars as the young orphan whose "hard-knock life" turns from rags to riches when she meets tycoon Oliver Warbucks, played by Reid Shelton.
 The production garners Tony Awards for Best Musical as well as Best Actress for Dorothy Loudon who plays the warden-like Miss Hannigan.

 2013 After acclaimed engagements in Scotland and at the Lincoln Center Festival, Alan Cumming's one-man Macbeth opens on Broadway at the Ethel Barrymore Theatre.
 Set in a psychiatric unit, Cumming plays a patient who is reliving the story of Macbeth—bringing to life over 15 characters in Shakespeare's bloody work.

 2014 Eric Coble's The Velocity of Autumn, starring Estelle Parsons as an artist who barricades herself in her Brooklyn brownstone, opens on Broadway at the Booth Theatre.
 Though Parsons and co-star Stephen Spinella receive positive reviews, opinions on the play are more mixed, and it runs only 16 performances.

-2015 Lucy Simon, Michael Korie, Amy Powers and Michael Weller's musical Doctor Zhivago opens on Broadway at the Broadway Theatre.
-Tam Mutu stars as Yurii Zhivago, opposite Kelli Barrett, Tom Hewitt and Paul Nolan.
+2015 Lucy Simon, Michael Korie, Amy Powers, and Michael Weller's musical Doctor Zhivago opens on Broadway at the Broadway Theatre.
+Tam Mutu stars as Yurii Zhivago, opposite Kelli Barrett, Tom Hewitt, and Paul Nolan.
 It runs only 23 performances.